ajanin/bash_tutorial/tutorial.md

 ## Handling Punctuation

-I frequently run exactly the pipeline from the last section for a quick and dirty word lists, but there's a problem.
+I frequently run exactly the pipeline from the last section for a quick and dirty word list, but there's a problem.
 Try this:
 ```
 echo 'Hello!
 My name is Adam.' | tr ' ' '\n'
 ```